Concentration, confidence and the bane of shooting..."voices"

 Schulz told me one day, in all seriousness, something very important.
 He said he was witness to the best arrow shooter he'd ever seen...Howard Hill...and John said he watched Hill miss.
 John said a miss absolutely did not affect Hill in any fashion.
 He said sometimes Hill missed shots that would normally be deemed easy.
 After all, he was human.
 However, Schulz told me that what set Howard apart was that if he missed, it didn't affect him...he would just grab another arrow and shoot the target or animal.
 Past shots, whether good or bad, didn't have any affect on future shots.
 Each shot was it's own and each shot was made with utmost confidence that it would be perfect.
 With this mentality, this positive thinking and approach, it made him a very confident and accurate arrow shooter.
 Confidence breeds success.
 The more confidently you shoot, by not listening to the voices, the more accurate you will shoot.
 If the voices come, dismiss them and just look and shoot and you will hit.

 Hunting shots don't need the consistency of shooting groups.
 That is target shooting mentality and shooting for groups in the backyard, even if it's for hunting practice, is just reinforcing the target shooting mentality.
 Learn to leave that mentality behind and follow Hill's guidance.
-Learn to shoot one arrow, right now, as perfectly as possible.
-And if you miss, go get it and shoot again, perfectly.
+Away from the form backstop, you must learn to confidently shoot one arrow, right now, as perfectly as possible, with as clear a mind as possible.
+And if you miss, like Hill, grab another arrow, and shoot again, perfectly.
 Each shot with extreme confidence, with extreme concentration.
 That is how you will

 Shoot Straight.